 Masters in Mental Health Nursing create career opportunities for registered nurses, both within nursing and beyond.
 Enjoy a flexible online course designed for working professionals.

-A Masters in Mental Health Nursing provides a pathway for registered nurses to become accredited mental health professionals.
-Students in a masters program range from recent nursing graduates to nurses with prior experience in the mental health field.
+A Master of Mental Health Nursing is a pathway for nurses to become a credentialed mental health nurse.
+Students in these programs range from recent nursing graduates to nurses with significant prior experience in the field.

 If you study for a Master of Mental Health Nursing online, you can choose to maintain a full-time job.
 Online courses are available that are part-time and 100% online.
 What's more, they're designed with working professionals in mind.

-Master of Mental Health Nursing from SCU Online
+SCU Online - Master of Mental Health Nursing

 The Master of Mental Health Nursing from Southern Cross University is accredited with the Australian College of Mental Health Nurses.
 As a graduate, you're eligible to be an accredited mental health nurse.
 The affordable, 100% online course is open to Registered Nurses (Division 1).
 You can expect a smooth learning journey with SCU Online.
 Each of the 12 subjects takes less than 2 months of study.
 You can complete the part-time program in under 2 years.
 Topics include appraising evidence, acute mental health, supporting behavioural change, and leadership in clinical practice.

-Graduating with a Masters of Mental Health Nursing degree opens up tremendous career opportunities.
-You could, for example, work as a mental health nurse, registered nurse, case worker, nurse coordinator, liaison clinician, or health services manager.
+Graduating with a master's degree could open up tremendous career opportunities.
+You could, for example, work as a credentialed mental health nurse, case worker, nurse coordinator, liaison clinician, school nurse, or healthcare services manager.